GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 Then, vendor names were manually matched together with their “parent” company, in a large matching table. **This [vendor matching table is available as a CSV file](https://github.com/GoC-Spending/goc-spending-vendors/blob/master/vendor_data.csv) and includes {{< vars vendorMatchingTableRows >}} rows.** It includes matching entries for the largest several hundred companies in the combined dataset, based on an early aggregate analysis of the data.

-Because this matching was done by hand (looking up company names with similar keywords or character sequences in the database), it has a number of important limitations:
+Because this matching was done by hand (looking up company names with similar keywords or character sequences in the database), **it has a number of important limitations**:

 - Smaller companies are not included, and so their entries will not be associated together in aggregate analyses.
 - Joint ventures or partnerships are listed with only one of the participating companies (chosen arbitrarily, based on whichever manual database lookup was done first).